Skip to main content

 What is a factor of a number?

-A factor of an integer n is any positive integer a such that n is divisible by a with no remainder, i.e. n mod a = 0.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12.
-This factor calculator finds every factor of a single number up to 12 digits using trial division up to √n.
+A factor of an integer n is a positive integer that divides n with no remainder (n mod a = 0).
+Example: factors of 12 are 1, 2, 3, 4, 6, and 12.
+This calculator lists every factor in ascending order for inputs up to 12 digits.

 What is the maximum number I can enter?